emmauscollege/arcade/README.md

 # Emmaus Arcade

 ## install on rapberry pi
-1. copy `arcade-install.sh` to user directory on raspberry pi.
+1. create `arcade-install.sh` on raspberry pi.
+    - open terminal on raspberry pi (icon in top left corner)
+    - enable ssh using `rasp-config`
+    - use `hostname - I` to see IP-adress
+    - use `ssh x.x.x.x -l arcade` from any computer
+    - use `nano arcade-install.sh` and copy-paste the file contents
-2. `chmod +x arcade-install.sh` to make it executable
+2. `chmod +x arcade-install.sh` to make the file executable
 3. `./arcade-install.sh` to install the arcade
 4. use cron to start automatically after each reboot of the arcade
+    - `crontab -e` to start editing
+    - add line `@reboot /home/arcade/arcade-install.sh`